 "Brief on Citizenship."
 Vicious Cycles: Toward a Research Agenda on Return and Repeat Displacement Workshop.
 December 2019.

 My research focuses on policymaking pressures and dynamics behind citizenship, migration, and gender policies, particularly in the Arab world.
 In doing so, I examine how states treat citizen and noncitizen groups in law and practice.
-Some of my research is cross-national and some focuses on cases within Jordan.
-My projects all aim to uncover creative policymaking strategies and address shifting boundaries in practiced and legal citizenship using original qualitative and quantitative data.
+Some of my research is cross-national and much of it focuses on cases within Jordan.
+My current research aims to uncover creative policymaking strategies and address shifting boundaries in practiced and legal citizenship using original qualitative and quantitative data.

 Related Research Papers